Day care in Canada struck by city bus; 2 children dead

 Associated Press

 A city bus crashed into a day care center north of Montreal on Wednesday, killing two children and injuring six, authorities said.
-The driver was arrested and charged with homicide and careless driving.
+The driver was arrested and charged with first degree murder.

 Immediately after the crash, the driver stepped out of the bus, ripped his clothes off and started screaming, another neighbor said.